psolmor/Image-Classification-using-QCNN/README.md

 2. `embedding.py`
    - Contains functions for embedding classical data into quantum states.
    - The `data_embedding` function takes the preprocessed data and embeds it into a quantum state using amplitude encoding.
 By default the chosen method will be amplitude embedding for 8 qubits.

+3. `QCNN_circuit.py`
+   - Defines the quantum convolutional neural network (QCNN) circuit.
+This file contains the overall architecture of the QCNN.
+   - The `qcnn` function constructs the QCNN circuit and returns the output probabilities.

+5. `components.py`
+   - Defines  unitary operations and alyers used in the QCNN. .

+6. `training.py`
+   - Contains the training loop for the QCNN.
+This file includes functions to train the QCNN using a specified dataset.
+Corrently used "mse"
+   - The `circuit_training` function trains the QCNN using the Adam optimizer and returns the loss history and trained parameters.